Linkedin

 • We participated in the last CoP15 of the Convention on Biological Diversity, where the new Kumming-Montreal Global Biodiversity Framework was approved.
 At this event we actively participated in side events organized by TNFD and Ipieca, in order to reaffirm our commitment to the conservation of the country's biodiversity in line with our 2040 strategy - Energy that Transforms.

-• The Business Statement was signed in which Ecopetrol supported the inclusion of target 15 in the new Kumming-Montreal Global Biodiversity Framework, approved at the last CoP 15.
-This target seeks that all large companies and financial institutions assess and disclose their risks, impacts and dependencies on biodiversity by 2030.
+• The Business Statement was signed in which Ecopetrol supported the inclusion of target 15 in the new Kumming-Montreal Global Biodiversity Framework, approved at COP 15.
+This goal seeks to have all large companies and financial institutions assess and disclose their risks, impacts and dependencies on biodiversity by 2030.
 For more information, see: https://www.businessfornature.org/make-it-mandatory-campaign#MIM-signatory-list

-• Natural Climate Solutions: We began implementing 5 projects with TNC, WCS F. Acción, ISA - Jaguar Connection, Fundación Natura and Fundación Cataruben, with a potential to capture more than 1MtC02/year.
-The accumulated potential of these projects, considering their useful life, is more than 15 million tCO2.
+• Natural Climate Solutions: Six projects have been implemented with strategic allies such as The Nature Conservancy (TNC), Fondo Acción, ISA - Jaguar Connection, Fundación Natura, and Fundación Catarubén in different key ecosystems in the country, with a potential to capture more than 1MtC02/year.
+The accumulated potential of these projects, taking into account their useful life, is more than 15 million tCO2.
 For more information see Strategic Partners section.

 Ecopetrol Group goal of 12 million trees by 2030